manojkgme/CFX-Tutorials/README.md

 [Specifying the boundary](https://youtu.be/UcC1fhXsf_M)
 [Setting up and running the simulation](https://youtu.be/2CGfk6IPiuo)
 6. **Post processing the results**
 The results from the solver are post processed using the CFD post software.
 The software also handles visualization and manipulation.<br />
-[Post processing the results](https://youtu.be/rb3Y0fCHCuE) [video 10]
+[Post processing the results](https://youtu.be/rb3Y0fCHCuE)